Mental wellbeing while staying at home

 If this leads to difficult feelings, try to avoid paying attention to things that makes you feel worried or left out – focus on positive distractions instead.

 8. Carry on doing things you enjoy

-Make an effort to focus on your favourite hobby if it is something you can still do at home.
-Or start a new hobby: read, write, do crosswords or jigsaws, bake, or try drawing and painting.
+Make an effort to focus on your favourite hobby if it's something you can still do at home.
+Or give something new a go: read, write, do crosswords or jigsaws, bake, or try drawing and painting.
 Whatever it is, find something that works for you.

 If you cannot think of anything you like doing, try learning something new at home.
 There are lots of free tutorials and courses online.